StevenChristy/BibleAPI/README.md

 * The python script may incorrectly mark words that are capitalized as proper nouns even when they are not.
 * There is currently no support for word similarity, so fish and fishes are treated as seperate words.
+* Currently only English is supported.
+Though it should be possible to extend it to support many other languages by altering the python script which parses the verses into words.